Sohrab-Samadi/GDSII-mask-layout-using-MATLAB/README.md

 https://raith-gdsii.readthedocs.io/en/latest/
 (Thanks to Aaron Hryciw for creating this toolbox) (https://github.com/ahryciw).

-In order to rung the codes, you need to place the four class definitions found in the src directory (Raith_element.m, Raith_structure.m, Raith_library.m, and Raith_positionlist.m) into a folder on your MATLAB path.
+In order to run the codes, you need to place the four class definitions found in the src directory (Raith_element.m, Raith_structure.m, Raith_library.m, and Raith_positionlist.m) into a folder on your MATLAB path.

 The layouts produced by this code are written for **fabrication processes compatible with positive resist**.
 As a result, the geometry defined in the GDSII files represents **etch windows**, not the silicon structures themselves.